 - Enrolled as a degree-seeking student in a STEM program at one of the five universities listed below at the associate, bachelor, master, doctoral, or faculty level:

-- Be available to participate in the full 10- to 13-week program period
+- Be able to participate in the full 10 week program

 - Candidates notified of selection: March